 Exploring how the United States manages its still-powerful nuclear arsenal

-Arms control agreements and the end of the cold war have made the prospect of nuclear war a distant fear for the general public.
-But the United States and its principle rivals—China and Russia—still maintain sizable arsenals of nuclear weapons, along with the systems for managing them and using them if that terrible day ever comes.
+Arms control agreements and the end of the Cold War have made the prospect of nuclear war a distant fear for the general public.
+But the United States and its principal rivals—China and Russia—still maintain sizable arsenals of nuclear weapons, along with the systems for managing them and using them if that terrible day ever comes.

 The answers to such questions depend on the process by which national strategy for nuclear deterrence, developed by civilian leaders, is converted into nuclear war plans and the entire range of procedures for implementing those plans if necessary.

-The authors of the book’s chapters have extensive experience in government, the armed forces, and the analytic community.
+The chapter authors have extensive experience in government, the armed forces, and the analytic community.
 Drawing on their firsthand knowledge, as well as the public record, they provide unique, authoritative accounts of how the United States manages it nuclear forces today.

-This book will be of interest to the national security community, particularly younger experts who did not grow up in the nuclear-centric milieu of the cold war.
-Any national security analyst, professional or government staffer aiming to learn more about nuclear modernization policy and the U.S. nuclear arsenal should be interested in this book.
+This book will be of interest to the national security community, particularly younger experts who did not grow up in the nuclear-centric milieu of the Cold War.
+Any national security analyst, professional, or government staffer seeking to learn more about nuclear modernization policy and the U.S. nuclear arsenal should be interested in this book.
 It should also be of interest to professors and students who want a deep understanding of U.S. nuclear policy.